CodingNomads/mentor-docs/docs/05_tools.md

 Please follow this workflow to keep track of the time you spend working with your student. **Your compensation is based on the recorded tixme, and the invoices you generate (see next step).**

 ### Mentor_Admin and Community Support Projects
-We will also invite you to two projects called _mentor_admin_ and _Community Support_. _Mentor_admin_ can be used for miscellaneous administrative activities such as internal meetings (e.g., _Python Mentors Meeting_). _Community Support_ can be used to answer questions on the forum or the general slack channels (i.e., helping students for which you don’t have a specific project).
+We will also invite you to two projects called _mentor_admin_ and _Community Support_. _Mentor_admin_ can be used for miscellaneous administrative activities such as internal meetings (e.g., _Python Mentors Meeting_). _Community Support_ can be used to answer questions on the forum or the general Discord channels (i.e., helping students for which you don’t have a specific project).

-**When charging to these two projects, please put both a keyword (from the list above) and a specific description in the TopTracker activity description.** For example: “Slack: supporting Tiffany, connecting to databases, general JDBC” or “Forum: responded to this question: https://forum.codingnomads.co/t/lab-9-data-wrangle-a-dataset/1244”.
+**When charging to these two projects, please put both a keyword (from the list above) and a specific description in the TopTracker activity description.** For example: “Discord: supporting Tiffany, connecting to databases, general JDBC” or “Forum: responded to this question: https://forum.codingnomads.co/t/lab-9-data-wrangle-a-dataset/1244”.
 This desription format helps us to understand how to allocate budget for these two projects.

 ### Wait, but what if I forget turn on my tracker?!
 Or, even worse, forget to turn it off!?!
 On its web application, in the "my activities" tab, TopTracker allows you to manually add, edit, or delete time.

 <img style="display: inline-block;" alt="how to edit time on TopTracker" src="../images/editing_time.png"/>

 ### Generate and Submit Your Invoices